squirrel-forge/ui-core/README.md

 # @squirrel-forge/ui-core
-A collection of ui classes, functions and abstracts.
+A collection of ui classes, functions and abstracts made for the browser and babel compatible.

 ## Installation